 Three Decades of Success in America’s Heartland.

 Diversified Benefit Services, Inc. (DBS) is a Wisconsin-based, industry leading third party administrator (TPA) established in 1987.
 We have hundreds of clients of all sizes located across the country.
-We provide comprehensive plan design and reimbursement strategies and administration as well as communication and enrollment solutions for FSAs, HRAs, Wellness HRAs, HSAs, Tribal Member Benefit Programs, COBRA and other customized programs.
+We provide comprehensive plan design and reimbursement strategies and administration as well as communication and enrollment solutions for FSAs, HRAs, Wellness HRAs, HSAs, Member Benefit Programs for tribes, COBRA and other customized programs.

 Our excellent staff, industry knowledge and experience have allowed us to develop and implement innovative solutions for private, public, tribal and non-profit clients.
 We have extensive experience in program design, communication, enrollment and reporting.
 At DBS our full range of administrative services is supported by a federally registered and trademarked proprietary software administration system developed and owned by DBS.